Singularity-Coder/Instant-Kotlin/README.md

 ```

 ## Pair and Triple
-In my opinion these are highly unnecessary syntactical constructs that provide very little use.
+In my opinion these are highly unnecessary syntactical constructs that provide very little value.
 So I do not recommend using or remembering them.
 * Pair: Collection of 2 variables
 ```Kotlin
 val pair = Pair<String, Int>(first = "Singularity Coder", second = 179)